Bonnie Franklin: Career

-Franklin first appeared on television at age 9 in The Colgate Comedy Hour.
+Franklin first appeared on television at age 9 in The Colgate Comedy Hour. and in 1954 played the role of Martha Cratchit in the Shower of Stars television show version of “A Christmas Carol”.
 At age 11, she appeared in a non-credited role in the Alfred Hitchcock film The Wrong Man (1956).
 She and Tuesday Weld are the two giggling girls in the doorway of an apartment.

 In the 1960s, she portrayed a teenage feature character in "You're the Judge," a short educational film about baking sponsored by Procter & Gamble and featuring the use of Crisco.
 She debuted on Broadway in 1970 in the musical Applause, earning a Tony Award nomination.
 Her recording of "Applause", the show's title track, was the most successful Broadway song of the season, vocally upstaging the star of the show, Lauren Bacall.
 Although she was on stage for only a fraction of the running time of that show, Franklin attracted a lot of attention.
 In its July 1970 edition, for example, Vogue published a photo spread in which the magazine predicted big careers for three young women: Melba Moore, Sandy Duncan, and Franklin.

 Franklin appeared at the Paper Mill Playhouse in Millburn, New Jersey in both George M! and A Thousand Clowns.
 From June 22 through September 2, 1973, she appeared as Carrie Pipperidge in a production of Rodgers and Hammerstein's Carousel at the Jones Beach Theater on Long Island in New York in a cast that included John Cullum and Barbara Meister.

 She guest-starred on several television series, including The Man from U.N.C.L.E. ("The Gazebo in the Maze Affair" from 1965) and Hazel ("Hazel Sits It Out" from 1965).
 She had a semi-regular role in the ABC series Gidget.
 She directed several episodes of the 1980s sitcom Charles in Charge and the syndicated comedy series The Munsters Today.